From curves to currents: Join lemma

 We need to use a large enough number~$N$ of copies of $\delta$ that guarantees that the crossing in the second step above is essential.
 Let $\epsilon$ be the angle of the wedge set, let $\ell$ be the length of~$\delta$, and let $\kappa(\epsilon)$ be the constant from Lemma~\ref{lem:brokenpathslinked}.
 Then we claim that it suffices to take $N = 2M$ with $M = 1+\lceil\kappa(\epsilon)/\ell \rceil$, so that overall constants in the statement are

 In order to be explicit about how to apply Lemmas~\ref{lem:brokenpathshort} and~\ref{lem:brokenpathslinked}, we will work with concrete lifts of our curves to broken paths in the universal cover; to pick out a lift, we work with elements of~$\pi_1$, and so pick a basepoint.
 For concreteness, choose the basepoint $*$ to be at the far left end of the segment on $\delta$ defining~$\tau'$.
-(Recall that we removed a short interval to make $\tau'$ simply-connected.)
+(Recall that we removed a short interval to make $\tau'$ simply-connected.).
 We are particularly interested in the short segments on the lift of~$\delta$; for that purpose, parameterize the lift of~$\delta$ by length in~$\R$, with $0$ at the lift of the basepoint~$*$ and $\delta$ oriented in the positive direction so that $\delta$ itself lifts to a curve ending at $\ell$.
+Given $\gamma \in \pi_1(\Sigma, *)$, we denote by $\ora{\gamma}$ its hyperbolic axis.

 Now we state precisely the sequence of smoothings that we will perform, illustrating them with slightly schematic figures of both the curves on the surface and of the corresponding broken paths realizing the lifts in the universal cover.
 At each step we circle the crossings that we smooth at the next step. \begin{enumerate}[(i)] \item Let $\delta, \alpha$ and $\beta$ be elements of $\pi_1(S)$ representing the transversal curve, $m^k(\vec{x})$ and $m^\ell(p^k(\vec{x}))$, respectively: